soulmachines/sm-web-component/docs/widget-theming.md

 # Palette

-The widget is using multiple numeric color scales.
-A color scale is a group of color shades that listed from light to dark.
-Where 100 is the lightest color and 900 is the darkest.
+The widget is using multiple color scales.
+A color scale is a group of color shades that listed from lightest to dark.
 Our two main scales are primary and secondary.

 ```
 <style>